James-Thorson-NOAA/VAST/README.md

 Example code
 =============
 Please see examples folder for single-species and multi-species examples of how to run the model.
+This folder also contains a [User Manual](https://github.com/James-Thorson/VAST/blob/master/examples/VAST_user_manual.pdf)

 This code illustrates how to loop through different default model configurations, plot diagnostics for each model, and obtain the AIC for each model.